Walkman-Mirror/BCCL/readme.txt

 BCCL - BinaryConstruct Combined Library

-This is a combined source library intended for use in BinaryConstruct's projects.
+This is a combined source library intended for use in BinaryConstruct's Open Source projects.

 It includes source code from multiple locataions and licenses.
 Each copyrighted source file or directory includes a copy of the